shaeberling/winston-esp/README.md

  - Added `/io/system/restart` to restart the system ✓
  - Show MAC address on display ✓
  - Make connection status more compact on display ✓
- - Display sensor data on display if available ⌛
+ - Display temp sensor data on display ✓
  - Receive config through REST call (which sensors, which pins etc) ⌛
  - Move timezone setting to be dynamic, instead of compile time ⌛
  - Set up a wifi hotspot to configure wifi connection ⌛